-For fiscal year 2021, the Legislature appropriated \$12,961,700 from the Education Fund for the concurrent enrollment program through the Minimum School Program.
-Subject to budget constraints, the Legislature annually increases the money appropriated for concurrent enrollment in proportion to the percentage increase over the previous school year in concurrent enrollment and the value of the weighted pupil unit.
+For fiscal year 2022, the Legislature appropriated \$15,525,700 from the Education Fund for the concurrent enrollment program through the Minimum School Program.
+Although subject to budget constraints, the Legislature annually increases the money appropriated for concurrent enrollment in proportion to the percentage increase over the previous school year in concurrent enrollment and the value of the weighted pupil unit.
 This funding formula is in effect beginning with FY 2022 with the passage of House Bill 409 (2020 General Session).
 Prior to FY 2022, funding for concurrent enrollment was based on increases in kindergarten through grade 12 student enrollment.
 In addition to state funds, local school districts also use local property tax revenues to support the program.
 Those local revenue sources are not included as part of the state budget.
-Additionally, the Legislature appropriates funding for the concurrent enrollment program through the Higher Education budget.
-This funding was \$486,700 in FY 2022.